 Network traffic between a client system and a remote desktop or application can travel various routes, depending on whether the client system is inside the corporate network and how the administrator has chosen to set up security.

-- If the client system is inside the corporate network, so that a direct connection can be made between the client and desktop or application, USB traffic uses TCP port 32111.
+If the client system is inside the corporate network, so that a direct connection can be made between the client and remote desktop or application, USB traffic uses TCP port 32111.